-Recommendation: Enter percentage of animals that are using the winter standoff by month and enter hours per day on average that those animals are on the standoff pad.
+Enter percentage of animals that are using the winter standoff by month and either enter hours per day on average, or days per month that those animals are on the standoff pad.

 • Pads may only be used for short periods e.g. 1 or 2 days per month and entering hours per day overstates the pad use.
 If this is the case, calculate the total number of hours a pad is used per month and pro rata this across 30 days.